olegkuzmenko/frontend-project-lvl1/README.md

 ## Installation ##
-To install paste this code in the command line and press `Enter`:
+To install Brain Games,p aste this code in the command line and press `Enter`:

 ```npm install brain-games```